adammostrom/ruu-thesis-project-port/README.md

 ### How-To-Run

 ##### Haskell:
-1. To run the project:
+1. To run the project, from root type:
 `make haskell-run`
 And follow the instructions at the prompt.